 Load data from Shopify to Redshift

-Method 2: Steps to Move Data from Shopify to Snowflake using Custom Code
+Method 2: Steps to Move Data Using Custom Code

-In this section, you will understand the steps to move your data from Shopify to Snowflake using Custom code.
+In this section, you will understand the steps to move your Shopify data to Snowflake using custom code.
 So, follow the below steps to move your data:

-Step 1: Pull data from Shopify’s servers using the Shopify REST API
+Step 2.1: Pull data From Shopify’s servers Using the Shopify REST API

 Shopify exposes its complete platform to developers through its Web API.
 The API can be accessed through HTTP using tools like CURL or Postman.
 The Shopify API returns JSON-formatted data.
-To get this data, we need to make a request to the Event endpoint like this.
+To get this data, we need to request the Event endpoint like this.

 GET /admin/events.json?filter=Order,Order Risk,Product,Transaction

-This request will pull all the events that are related to Products, Orders, Transactions created for every order that results in an exchange of money, and Fraud analysis recommendations for these orders.
+This request will pull all the events related to products, orders, transactions created for every order that results in an exchange of money, and Fraud analysis recommendations for these orders.
 The response will be in JSON.

 {